-Following my keynote address at the Summit, many of our non-profit organizations transformative initiatives that were actively underway in Africa were introduced: The Sae-Ma-eul (New Village) Movement, The International Peace Highway Project and the Sunhak Peace Prize Furthermore, through our sponsorship, the International Association of Parliamentarians for Peace, the Interreligious Association for Peace and Development, the International Association of Traditional Rulers (Chiefs) for Peace and Prosperity, were launched.
+Following my keynote address at the Summit, many of our non-profit organizations' transformative initiatives that were actively underway in Africa were introduced, including the Sae-ma-eul (New

+Village) Movement, the International Peace Highway Project, and the Sunhak Peace Prize.
+Furthermore, through our sponsorship, the International Association of Parliamentarians for Peace, the Interneligious Association for Peace and Development, and the International Association of Traditional Rulers (Chiefs) for Peace and Prosperity were launched.

 On the evening of the Summit's plenary, the Little Angels of Korea held a special congratulatory performance.
-Mesmerized by the Little Angels' songs and dances, the audience cheered and applauded throughout the performances of the Drum Dance, the Fan Dance, the Folk Wedding Dance and Arirang.
-The audience was moved to tears when the Little Angels sang the Senegalese National Anthem in their language and Senegal superstar Ismael Lo's hit song "Dibi Rek."
+Mesmerized by the songs and dances, the audience cheered and applauded throughout the performances of the Drum Dance, the Fan Dance, the Folk Wedding Dance and Arirang.
+People were moved to tears when the Little Angels sang the Senegalese National Anthem in their language and Senegal superstar Ismaël Lô's hit song "Dibi Rek ."
 Everyone was uplifted, and a profound sense of brotherhood and sisterhood permeated the hall.
 Loud shouts and laughter heightened the sense of hope and joy felt by everyone.

-It was just the next day that I took the ferry to Goree Island, just off the coast of Dakar, to offer a prayer for the liberation of Africa from the historical pain and suffering caused by the scourge of slavery.
+It was just the next day that I took the ferry to Gorée Island, which lies off the coast of Dakar, to offer a prayer for the liberation of Africa from the historical pain and suffering caused by the scourge of slavery.